schmettow/New_Stats/docs/Classic_linear_models.md

 detach(AR_game)
 ```

 Saturation effects are about declining  net effects, there more similar treatments pile up, that can be the same amount of training (which gives a curve of diminshing returns) or two similar treatments.
 Amplification effects are more like two-component glue.
 When using only one of the components, all you get you get is a smear.
 The only way of getting a strong hold is to put them together.
-This has a parallel in Boolean logic [#Boolean?].
-The Boolean `OR` operator returns `TRUE` when one of the operands is `TRUE`.
-Adding more `True` does not change anything anymore, which is an extreme case of saturation.
-The operator `AND` requires both operands to be `TRUE` for something to happen.
+This has a parallel in formal logic.
+The logical `AND`, requires both operands to be `TRUE` for something to happen operator returns `TRUE` only when both operands A and B are `TRUE`.
+Instead, a saturation process can be imagined as logical `OR`.
+If A is already `TRUE`, B no longer matters.

 ```r